Normal view

 That’s where A/B testing comes in.

-A/B testing is a method for comparing two versions of a webpage or element (like a button or headline) to see which one works better.
+A/B testing is a method for comparing two versions of a webpage or element (like a button or headline) to see which one performs better.

-Here’s how it works: You create two variations (A and B), show them to different groups of visitors, and then see which version gets more clicks, conversions, or engagement.
+Here’s how it works: You create two variations (A and B), show them to different groups of visitors, and track which version gets more clicks, conversions, or engagement.

-With tools like Thrive Optimize, setting up an A/B test is easy.
-It will then help you track which version gets more clicks, signups, or sales.
+With tools like Thrive Optimize, setting up an A/B test is straightforward.
+It can automatically measure which version performs better for goals like clicks, signups, or purchases.

 You can test things like: